bnhays/futuresight/README.md

 The following features are represented in the project direction or placeholder modules, but are intentionally deferred from the current prototype:

 - Full format legality enforcement.
-- Durable version history browsing and comparison.
+- Side-by-side version comparison.
-- Matchup logging and tournament tracking.
+- Full tournament tracking and matchup analysis beyond basic per-version matchup entries.
-- Completed deck statistics such as mana curve and color distribution.
+- Completed backend deck statistics beyond the current client-side mana curve and land-produced-color panels.
 - A complete cached-card browsing interface.
 - Advanced validation for every possible decklist format.
 - Polished handling for unusual mana-cost displays and dense table rows.